openmc-dev/openmc/docs/source/usersguide/settings.rst

   settings.pyne_source_mode = 1
   settings.pyne_source_e_bounds = np.array([0.0, 1.0e6])

-For more detail of PyNE mesh based source sampling, see `mesh based source sampling <http://pyne.io/usersguide/source_sampling.html>`_
+For more detail of PyNE mesh based source sampling, see pyne_source_sampling_.

 For a full list of all classes related to statistical distributions, see :ref:`pythonapi_stats`.